What is Educational Neuroscience

 Currently, researchers are looking to bridge the gap between researchers and teachers.
 Although researchers can see the benefits of educational neuroscience in clinical studies and the laboratory, they haven’t yet developed a way to incorporate this into teaching practices.

-This means that in time, more and more options may become available for your child as more teachers begin to involve educational neuroscience strategies in their lessons.
-Some teachers who specialize in teaching students with learning disabilities may already be aware of this field and might be using some aspects of it in their day-to-day lessons.
+In time, more options may become available for your child as more teachers begin to involve educational neuroscience strategies in their lessons.
+Teachers who specialize in teaching students with learning disabilities may already be aware of this field and might be using some aspects of it in their day-to-day lessons.